We’ve all been there and it’s very nerve-wracking, but today I’d like to share with you 12 tips to show you how to not be nervous for a date.

 Remember the tips you’ve read here and go have yourself a great time!

-Do you have your Night Moves down pat?
+Do you have your Night Moves down?
 Are you ready to go out and get a guy to fall for you, using science and not trickery?
 If so, this is the book for you!
-I've done the research and you get to benefit.
+I've done the research, and you get to benefit.
 Here are the steps you can take, whether you're headed out on a first date or going out with your friends to look for men.
 The science behind attraction is just a few clicks away!

-Here are just a couple things you'll learn inside this best-seller:
+Here are just a couple of things you'll learn inside this best-seller:

 - Red lipstick is magical when it comes to attraction...learn why inside

-- You can get a guy to feel as if he's falling for you with a few subtle movements.
+- You can get a guy to feel like he's falling for you with a few subtle movements.
 Learn what they are in this book!

-Read more about this book here or click one of the buttons below to buy it now.
+Read more about this book or click one of the buttons below to buy it now.